Configure AsciiDoc

 Image references

-Here’s an example of how to set the logo image on the title page when using Asciidoctor PDF to generate the PDF:
+Here’s an example of how to use an image from the site as the logo image on the title page (for converters that support it).

 attributes: